sern-handler/handler/README.md

 });
 ```

-See our [templates](https://github.com/sern-handler/templates) for TypeScript examples and more
+See our [templates](https://github.com/sern-handler/templates) for TypeScript examples and more.

 ## 💻 CLI